-The current job market has made internships and other experiential education programs attractive options for students seeking real-world experience and opportunities to make professional connections.
-Amy Bravo has 10 years of working in the fields of experiential education and career services, led the American Democracy Project at Ramapo College of New Jersey, and served as president of the New Jersey Cooperative Education and Internship Association.
-She now helps NYIT students prepare for both meaningful careers and global citizenship.
+The job market has made internships and other experiential education programs attractive options for students seeking real-world experience and opportunities to make professional connections.
+In her past experiences in experiential education and career services, she led the American Democracy Project at Ramapo College of New Jersey and served as president of the New Jersey Cooperative Education and Internship Association.
+In her current role, she helps NYIT students prepare for meaningful careers and global citizenship.